-Why would a group of Silicon Valley technologists and business executives, who did well as entrepreneurs with Netscape, Facebook, and other household names in the tech world, turn to something as obscure, and let’s say it, unsexy, as the voting process in the United States?
+Why would a group of Silicon Valley technologists and business executives, who did well as entrepreneurs with Apple, Netscape, Facebook, Sun Microsystems, and other household names in the technology world, turn to something as obscure, and let’s say it, unsexy, as the voting process in the United States?

 It’s a good question, and we think we have some answers.

 You may not follow the voting news as closely as some of us do, but what we see during nearly every election, not just the quadrennial presidential elections, but in many state and local ones too, are glitches in elections technology.
 Machines break down and often lead to long lines at the polling place.
 Or precincts don’t have enough voting machines because jurisdictions find them so expensive to buy.
 Or the vote counting machines break down and lead to delayed and disputed counts and recounts.
 Or voter registration breakdowns lead to voters being turned away or filing provisional ballots that often are not counted.
 The list goes on and on.

 These are more than “glitches;” these are indicators of fundamental problems.
 They are all too common and they’re too important to ignore.
 They undermine the whole foundation of our democracy--the right to have our vote counted as cast in free and fair elections.

 Efforts to address these problems after the election of 2000—which ended in the U.S. Supreme Court (Bush v.
 Gore, 531 U.S. 98) deciding the presidential election—resulted in the Help America Vote Act of 2002 (HAVA).
 HAVA authorized and allocated federal funds to help local jurisdictions buy new voting machines.
 But most of those machines were cobbled together quickly using early 1990s technology and yet remain in service today.
 Now, we’re a dozen years beyond 2002, and you’ve probably replaced your home computer or laptop four times in that stretch and your cell phone five or six times.
 Personal technology has changed; voting technology hasn’t.